M3llySlayz/Amazing-Engine/README.md

 Engine originally used on [VS Astoria](https://gamebanana.com/mods/435389), intended to make Psych Engine easier to modify without source code.

 ## Installation:
-You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.
+You must have [Haxe 4.2.5](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

 Follow a Friday Night Funkin' source code compilation tutorial, after this run `haxelib install hmm` and `haxelib run hmm install` and you should be good.